Germany Castle & Christmas Market Tour

 Day 6: Regensburg Christmas Market & Sightseeing

 After breakfast, you will travel 45 mins to Regensburg.
-This city is best known for its well-preserved medieval city center which is a UNESCO World Heritage Site.
+This city is renowned for its well-preserved medieval city center, designated a UNESCO World Heritage Site.
 It sits on the banks of the beautiful Danube River, the second-longest river in Europe.
 You will find four Christmas markets in this medieval city, all within walking distance of each other!
-They each have their flair and are a great place to try a pint of Glühbier, similar to Glühwein, it is a mulled beer that is a hot drink that, like mulled wine, is preferably consumed in winter and is mixed with various spices.Take a stroll through the festively lighted lanes between the stalls and discover the enchantment of the unique atmosphere.
+They each have their flair and are a great place to try a pint of Glühbier, a mulled beer similar to Glühwein.
+Glühwein is a hot drink, typically consumed in winter, that is mixed with various spices.
+Take a stroll through the festively lighted lanes between the stalls and discover the enchantment of the unique atmosphere.

-After a day in Regensburg, we will go back to Eggersberg castle hotel for dinner and drinks.
+After a day in Regensburg, we will go back to Eggersberg Castle Hotel for dinner and drinks.

 Day 7: Ingolstadt Christmas Market & Sightseeing